wwagner33/datastructures/README.md

 # Data Structures in Go Language
-Data Structures in Go to PhD discipline in Federal University of Ceará (UFC)
+Data Structures in Go to PhD discipline in Federal University of Ceará (UFC) (version 1.19)
 ## Author
 Wellington Wagner F. Sarmento